“Do you believe in miracles? Yes!”

 The U.S. team was comprised of unheralded players who were certain underdogs against a grizzled, veteran team from the Soviet Union.
 The U.S. team miraculously won, 4-3.

 Announcers Al Michaels and Ken Dryden (prior to the game with the Soviet Union)

 Mr. Michaels has called miraculous finishes in sports for decades.

-He also has prowess as an investor, which is why he was interviewed decades later on CNBC by Larry Kudlow.
 When asked, he said he doesn’t expect miraculous performances by narcissistic chief executive officers.

 For him, CEOs who appear to have strong egos are a red flag.
 If they appear to relish heavy publicity, Mr. Michaels said he keeps moving and invests elsewhere.

 Indeed, strong egos may propel executives to become CEOs.
 But research has shown their companies suffer.

 “It’s All About Me: Narcissistic CEOs and Their Effects on Company Strategy and Performance,” is an insightful study by two researchers at Penn State.